dphilipov/wiki-translate/README.md

 To use this tool:

-1. Register for a free DeppL account and add your API key to [constants.js](./constants.js)
+1. Register for a free DeppL account and add your API key to [constants.ts](./constants.ts)
 2. Clone/download the repo
 3. Install dependencies via `yarn install`
-4. Run `node index.js [option]`
+4. Run `node index.ts [option]`

 Available options are:

 1. `create-glossary`: This is optional and is used to create a glossary, which is attached to your DeepL account.
-The glossary content is defined in the [glossary.js](glossary/glossary.js) file.
+The glossary content is defined in the [glossary.ts](glossary/glossary.ts) file.
 You can't edit a glossary.
 Instead you have to make a new one.
 Read more [here](https://www.deepl.com/docs-api/glossaries/)
 2. `get-articles`: Gets ALL article titles for the target wiki and saves them as a .json file.
 These titles are then used to get the content of each respective article. **DO NOT try to get all articles from Wikipedia, as it has 6 600 000+ articles and this will require 13 200 requests.** In the case of the German Shadowrun wiki, I already saved them under [articles.json](input/articles.json).
 3. `wiki-translate`: The main option that you will use - does the actual saving & translating.
-The behavior can be modified from the [constants.js](./constants.js) file.
+The behavior can be modified from the [constants.ts](./constants.ts) file.
+   - Add `--dry-run` flag to skip translation and only save original content (useful for testing without using DeepL quota): `node index.ts wiki-translate --dry-run`

-#### constants.js
+#### constants.ts

 `ALLOW_FILE_OVERWRITE:` If false, it will not overwrite a file that already exists when you fetch the same content more than once